October 31 – November 5, 2023 • Santa Monica

 Accessibility

 It is the policy of AFM that barriers of any type should not exclude people from attending or participating.
-Please see Accessibility at https://americanfilmmarket.com/accessibility for more information.
+Please see Accessibility at https://americanfilmmarket.com/accessibility/ for more information.

-Event Attendee Conduct Policy
+Event Conduct Policy

-This Conduct Policy applies to all attendees and participants at any IFTA-sponsored event, including in online venues, and at IFTA-sponsored meeting social events.
-All who register to participate, attend, speak at, or exhibit at AFM or another IFTA event agree to comply with this Policy.
-Harassment or other violations of this Conduct Policy should be reported immediately to AFM staff or security present at the event or meeting and to IFTA’s General Counsel, Susan Cleary at scleary@ifta-online.org.
-IFTA may involve event security and/or local law enforcement, as appropriate based on the specific circumstances.
-Event attendees and participants must also cooperate with any IFTA investigation into reports of a violation of this Conduct Policy by providing information requested by IFTA that is relevant to IFTA’s investigation.
-Not sure who “IFTA Meetings” staff could be.
+This Event Conduct Policy applies to all attendees and AFM Participants at any IFTA-sponsored event, including in online venues, and at IFTA-sponsored meeting social events.
+All who register to participate, attend, speak at, or exhibit at AFM or another IFTA event agree to comply with this Conduct Policy.
+Harassment or other violations of this Conduct Policy should be reported immediately to AFM staff or security present at the event or meeting and in writing to IFTA’s General Counsel, Susan Cleary at scleary@ifta-online.org.
+IFTA may involve event security and/or local law enforcement, as appropriate, based on the specific circumstances.
+Event attendees and AFM Participants must also cooperate with any IFTA investigation into reports of a violation of this Event Conduct Policy by providing information requested by IFTA that is relevant to IFTA’s investigation.

 Temporary Office Space

-Buyers Lounge
+Buyers and Members Lounge

 Distribution of Approved Publications

-The only publications distributed during AFM to attendees are those publications that are expressly identified and approved by AFM for distribution in accordance with a fully executed Distribution Agreement or Media Barter Agreement with IFTA (“Approved Publication”).
+The only publications distributed during AFM generally to Participants are those publications that are expressly identified and approved by AFM for distribution in accordance with a fully executed Distribution Agreement or Media Barter Agreement with IFTA (“Approved Publication”).
 The right to distribute an Approved Publication may not be sold, assigned, or sublicensed to a third party for any reason whatsoever.

 No Distribution of Unapproved Promotional Material